labdevgen/3Dpredictor/README.md

 There is an example of generating data for K562 cells provided within file _GenerateData_K562.py_

-**Rearrangements**

-If you want to predict contacts after rearrangement you should generate predictors for contacts with rearrangement.You should apply special rearrangement function for EVERY 'reader'.
-There are functions for duplication, deletion and inversion.
-For example:

-    '''python
-    params.contacts_reader.delete_region(Interval("chr22", 16064000, 16075000))
-    '''

-Output of this module are file with features (predictors) for all contacts and xml file with definition of dataset.
-Output format: contact_st--contact_end--contact_dist--other features...

 **2. Training and validation module**

 Run module _train_and_validate_K562.py_ to train model.